 The North Kingston Neighbourhood Forum was formally established and ratified by Kingston Council in August 2017.
-Our Neighbourhood Area covers the whole of Canbury and Tudor wards.
+Our Neighbourhood Area covers the whole of the old Canbury and Tudor wards.
 All local residents and businesses are automatically members of the Forum and can register their interest by subscribing to the mailing list.

 A committee has led the Forum, its main task is to collect the views of our community so as to produce a Neighbourhood Plan for North Kingston which conforms to National, London and Local priorities.
 This is a long term vision for the area, and if agreed by Referendum, it will become part of the local planning framework and used by Kingston Council to determine planning applications in Canbury and Tudor wards alongside the borough’s Local Plan.

 This will be a plan written by the community, for the community and will allow us greater influence over development in our area by giving us a say on where building should take place, what it should look like and what infrastructure should be provided.